 CURRENT Max Kade writer-in-residence

 Christopher Kloeble is a German novelist, playwright, and scriptwriter.
 He studied at the German Creative Writing Program Leipzig and at the University for Film and Television in Munich, and he has held teaching assignments and residencies in Germany, the US, UK and India, among others.
 His plays U-Turn and Memory have been staged at major theatres in Vienna, Munich, Heidelberg and Nuremberg.
 For his first novel Amongst Loners he won the Juergen Ponto-Stiftung prize for best debut 2008; his second book A Knock at the Door appeared in 2009.
 The third, Almost Everything Very Fast, was published in English with Graywolf Press (USA).
 His first film script, Inclusion, was produced in 2011 and nominated for the Prix Europa 2012 for Best Movie Script.
 His new novel, The Shadows of the Salz Family, which Kloeble is currently adapting as a feature film, came out in 2016.
-His first non-fiction book, Home Made In India, is forthcoming in 2017.
+His first non-fiction book, Home Made In India, was published in 2017.
 Kloeble lives in Berlin and Delhi.

 Kloeble is teaching the Level V course "Superheroes in German Literature and Culture" during the Spring 2018 semester.
 His website can be found here.

-Past Max Kade Professors
+Past Max Kade Professors and Writers-in-Residence

 Dr. Doris Bachmann-Medick

-Prof. Doris Bachmann-Medick, Permanent Senior Research Fellow at the International Graduate Centre for the Study of Culture (GCSC), University of Giessen, joined the Department as Max-Kade Scholar-in-Residence for the fall semester 2016.
+Prof. Doris Bachmann-Medick, Permanent Senior Research Fellow at the International Graduate Centre for the Study of Culture (GCSC), University of Giessen, joined the Department as Max Kade Scholar-in-Residence for the fall semester 2016.
 She teaches and writes on recent disciplinary, interdisciplinary and transnational developments in the Study of Culture.
 Her 2006 book Cultural Turns.
 Neuorientierungen in den Kulturwissenschaften.
 Reinbek: Rowohlt has become indispensable for students and scholars of literary and cultural studies and is now in its 5th edition (a revised and translated edition appeared earlier this year with De Gruyter: Cultural Turns.
 New Orientations in the Study of Culture).

 Professor Bachmann-Medick taught an advanced undergraduate class on "Die Alpen: Image und Realität" (The Alps: Image and Reality) and a graduate seminar on “Cultural Turns: Theorien und Literaturbeispiele.”